aave/aip/content/aips/RISK-PARAMS-UPDATE-AAVE-V2-POLYGON.md

 In response to recent market events and the continued contraction of liquidity across markets, this proposal seeks to reduce the risk profile across many higher volatile assets.

-It is likely, LTV and LT thresholds for highly liquidity assets will also require amending in the near future.
+It is likely, LTV and Liquidation Threshold (LT) for highly liquid assets will also require amending in the near future.
 This will be managed via a separate submission.

 # Specification